Spread Divergence: Applications

 and similarly for $\ave{zz\trans}{}$.
 Writing the expectations with respect to $\ndist{z}{\mu(y)}{\Sigma}$ allows for a simple but effective importance sampling approximation focused on regions of high probability.
 We implement this update by drawing $S_y$ samples from $\ndist{y}{x_n}{\sigma^2I_X}$ and, for each $y$ sample, we draw $S_z$ samples from $\ndist{z}{\mu(y)}{\Sigma}$.
 This scheme has the advantage over more standard variational approaches, see for example \cite{WINTHER2007858}, in that we obtain a consistent estimator of the M-step update for $A$.

-We show results for a toy experiment in \figref{fig:ica}, learning the underlying mixing matrix in a deterministic non-square setting.
-Note that standard algorithms such as FastICA \citep{fastica} fail in this setting.
+We show results for a toy experiment in \figref{fig:ica}, learning the mixing matrix $A$ in a deterministic non-square setting.
+Note that standard algorithms such as FastICA \citep{fastica} fail in this case.
 The spread noise is set to $\sigma=\max(0.001,2.5*\text{sqrt}(\text{mean}(AA\trans)))$.
-This modified EM algorithm thus learns a good approximation of the underlying $A$, with no critical slowing down.
-Other applications of EM that suffer from this slow down phenomenon, such as MLE for Slow Feature Analysis \citep{turner2007maximum}, or other probabilistic matrix factorization algorithms \citep{Barber:2012:BRM:2207809}, can similarly benefit from spread divergence.
+This modified EM algorithm thus learns a good approximation of $A$, with no critical slowing down.